HoussemRomdhani/OpenIdConnectDemo/README.md

 # OpenIdConnectDemo

-This is a demo project to show how to use OpenIdConnect with IdentityServer4 and ASP.NET Core and Angular.
+This is a demo project to show how to use OpenIdConnect with Duende IdentityServer and ASP.NET Core and Angular.

 ## How to run the confidential client
 	1. Run the IDP